|

 So again, the conclusion is the PM Motor rated at 180 Volts DC is better for small loads, like a 5 Inch television that kids can power with a smaller bike using a voltage regulator / charge controller.
 But for Wattage Loads in the higher range, the PM motor rated for 12 Volts is better.

 How Much Money Can I earn from pedal power kW-hours?
 Assume your power company charges you $0.10 per kW-Hour.
 This means that it would cost you 10 Cents to run a 1000 Watt projector for one hour while watching a movie in your living room.
 Now assume that you wanted to run that same movie projector by bike pedal power generator.
 You would need 10 adults in good shape.
 Each one would average about 100 Watts.
 So 10 People all at once pedaling for an hour would earn a total of $0.10 (Each of the ten bikers could split the money and walk away with a penny).
 So the bottom line in this example is you can earn about $0.01 U.S. Dollars per hour using a pedal power generator.
 Now the other scenario is if you are in a 3rd world country where there is no infrastructure to deliver power to your town.
 Assume it would cost more than a Million Dollars to pay for power lines and power poles to be installed along a path to bring your town power.
 What would a kW-Hour be worth then?
 Much more than $0.10 per kW hour !!
 It would cost $50,000 to setup 1,000 bicycle generators which is much cheaper than paying over 1 Million Dollars to bring in power lines.
 Continuing with this small village scenario, you would have to pay the inhabitants of the village to work in shifts pedaling the 1,000 bikes while hooked up to deep cycle batteries).
 This would provide people with many jobs in the village!
 FYI- Solar panels would cost 40 times than bicycle generators to implement.
 Part of that reasoning is that solar panels do not work at night time, so you would have to setup twice the wattage capacity as you would need to setup when using bicycle generators.
 What happens if I exceed the current rating of the permanent magnet DC motor - generator?
 If you are using a permanent magnet DC motor as a generator then you need to be careful not to exceed the manufactures current rating for your motor UNLESS you put a fan on it.
 This is because the current or "Amps" rating on the PM motor was calculated so that you could operate it under that current level without frying the armature.
 The armature has copper wire windings on it that create a magnetic field which pushes against the fixed magnets inside the PM motor housing, and make the shaft of the motor spin.
 The unfortunate byproduct of the magnet field is much heat dissipation.
 By looking at the image below you can see how the armature of a DC permanent magnet motor / generator gets hot when you use it.
 You can see that the copper wires around the armature are showing up as bright yellow.
 (For those of you who have not watched the movie "Predator", the image looks this way because a thermal temperature infrared IR imaging camera shows you hot and cold of an object by painting different temperatures as colors).
+The brighter the color the hotter the temperature.

 Keep in mind that most motor armatures can run at a temperature as high as 100 Degrees Celsius.
-But be warned that if you operate at that temperature or higher, you will start to smell a strange burning electrical smell in the room like when a blender get's too hot.
+But be warned that if you operate at that temperature or higher, you will start to smell a strange burning electrical smell in the room like when a blender gets too hot.
 In this experiment above only 3 Volts was put on this armature which drew about 4 amps.
 Using the formula for power: Volts X Amps = Watts we can say that the armature was dissipating 12 Watts of power.
 After 10 minutes it rose to a temperature shown at Marker 1 above of 73.3 degrees C. Note that this armature was not installed in the motor body housing so during this test it was not spinning in it's normal magnetic field where it would have drawn less current and stayed cooler under a no-load condition.
 EXPERIMENT 2: Below you can see thermal temperature information for a test where a PM Motor is being used as a generator putting out 25 Amps of current for a 10 minute period spinning at 2,100 RPM.
 Note that in this case there is a fan attached to the motor so Marker 2 is much cooler than marker 3 because the heat is being drawn towards the back of the motor as the cool air enters through the front.
 Note also marker 1 which shows you the armature temperature is 84.3 degrees C, which would burn your hand if you were able to reach in touch it.

 How do I measure power generated by a bicycle generator?

-Yes, a permanent magnet DC motor used as a pedal power bicycle generator can charge lead acid deep cycle / car batteries through a charge controller as shown in the diagram below.
+Yes, a permanent magnet DC motor used as a pedal power bicycle generator can charge a lead acid deep cycle / car battery.

 Here is how you calculate how long a 110 Volt AC - 100 Watt Light Bulb would last running off of one fully charged 55 Amp Hour battery: Assuming the inverter is 80% efficient, then the total power coming from the battery would be 120 Watts which translates to about 10 Amps of current flowing from the battery.
 Below is a discharge characteristics graph for a Power Sonic 55 Amp Hour battery which is comparable to the Power Star battery.